TandoorRecipes/recipes/README.md

 ## Kubernetes

 You can find a basic kubernetes setup [here](docs/k8s/).
 Please see the README in the folder for more detail.

-# Documentation

-Most things should be straight forward but there are some more complicated things.
-##### Storage Backends
-A `Storage Backend` is a remote storage location where PDF files are read from.
-To add a new backend click on `Storage Data` and then on `Storage Backends`.
-There click the plus button.

-Enter a name (just a display name for you to identify it) and an API access Token for the account you want to use.
-Dropboxes API tokens can be found on the [Dropboxes API explorer](https://dropbox.github.io/dropbox-api-v2-explorer/#auth_token/from_oauth1) with the button on the top right.
-For Nextcloud you can use a App apssword created in the settings.

-##### Adding Synced Paths
-To add a new path from your Storage backend to the sync list, go to `Storage Data >> Configure Sync` and select the storage backend you want to use.
-Then enter the path you want to monitor starting at the storage root (e.g. `/Folder/RecipesFolder`) and save it.

-##### Syncing Data
-To sync the recipes app with the storage backends press `Sync now` under `Storage Data >> Configure Sync`.
-##### Import Recipes
-All files found by the sync can be found under `Manage Data >> Import recipes`.
-There you can either import all at once without modifying them or import one by one, adding tags while importing.
-##### Batch Edit
-If you have many untagged recipes, you may want to edit them all at once.
-To do so, go to `Storage Data >> Batch Edit`.
-Enter a word which should be contained in the recipe name and select the tags you want to apply.
-When clicking submit, every recipe containing the word will be updated (tags are added).

-> Currently the only option is word contains, maybe some more SQL like operators will be added later.

 ## Contributing
 Pull Requests and ideas are welcome, feel free to contribute in any way.